erroronline1/customersurvey/readme.md

 this can be called with the parameter `type` and the following values:

-* *rtf* for a rich-text-formatted summary of the survey, including statistics, images, averages and comments
+* *rtf* for a rich-text-formatted summary of the survey, including statistics, images, averages and comments. note that embedded images may throw a security warning on opening
 * *csv* for a processable table of raw data for several uses
 * *sql* for a sql-database backup including DROP TABLE and CREATE TABLE